Is temporary car insurance right for an 18 year old?

 Temporary car insurers want to cover sensible young drivers.
 As a result, they won’t cover those who’ve racked up many penalty points or had several accidents.
 Drivers with driving bans and criminal convictions will also not able to obtain temporary insurance.
 In terms of the car they borrow, this needs to be registered in the UK and without modifications, other than for a disabled driver or an LPG conversion.

-Those meeting the criteria will find short-term cover is the ideal way to get behind the wheel.
+Those meeting the criteria will find short term car insurance cover is the ideal way to get behind the wheel.

 Pick a suitable car